 The AiCE curriculum allows students to customize their learning paths and measures their accomplishments based on assessment of what they can do (their competencies) rather than on rote knowledge or exams.

-Students will choose three out of five competencies that will be offered: Computer Systems, Data Structures, Supervised and Unsupervised Machine Learning, Immersive Environments (AR/VR) and AI Applications in Computer Vision.
+Students will choose three out of five competencies that will be offered: Geographic Computing, Introduction to Machine Learning, Startup Intelligence, Immersive Environments and Future Game Design.

 Who should apply?